 The Elders – as, despite my strong objections, we’re still called – are all encouraged to keep diaries, to act as a reference guide for future generations.
 I know I appreciated it when I began looking back over the people who held the role before me.

 I also write all my prophecies in this diary.
 Not because I have to – the Society take care of all of that at our Archive in the British Library – but because the Archive records only the facts of the prophecy.
 There’s more to it than that; there’s the emotions behind it.
 I feel so much when I have a prophecy.

-Joe, my brother, thinks it’s a good idea to record my thoughts and feelings as well, because we can try and see patterns between the sensations.
-He loves patterns, and good for him; at least one of us does.
-No-one knows where the prophecies come from, and Joe thinks – and I agree – that maybe what I’m feeling will one day give us a clue as to who’s giving them to me.
-Joe keeps a close eye on those entries, especially the one I had about the end of days.
+No-one knows where the prophecies come from, and my colleagues … my friends … think that maybe what I’m feeling will one day give us a clue as to who’s giving them to me.
+The elders are particularly keen about the end of times prophecy I had a few days ago.
 A prophet hasn’t had one of those for a long time; the last one was three days before the atom bombs fell on two Japanese cities.

 So far, we don’t know when or where my prophecy will come true, but I’m convinced I know one thing; that the propecy was about my two daughters.
 They will either destroy or save the world – and one will have to sacrifice the other in order to do it.
 How do I know it’s my daughters in the prophecy rather than another set of twins?
 I just do; I felt it the moment I had the prophecy, deep in my bones, but the Society don’t look at anything like that.
 They just want the factual information; it’s down to me to interpret the emotions behind it.
 One day I will … and maybe I could stop the prophecy from coming true.
 My daughters are too precious.